doowzs/DotOJ/README.md

 In this step, you need to:

 - Create a schema called `judge1`, create a user called `judge1` identified by `judge1`, and grant all privileges on that schema.
+The user must use SQL server authentication (i.e. password) instead of Windows authentication.
   ```sql
   CREATE SCHEMA judge1;
   CREATE LOGIN judge1 WITH PASSWORD = 'judge1';